KristinaGov/ClimExtreme/README.md

 This script connects to ENTSO-e API and downloads the data about outages.

 **My credits to github project for useful hints [GitHub: krose/entsoeR ](https://github.com/krose/entsoeR/blob/master/R/outages_get.R.com)**
-I refer to this package as it gives a great look inside the API request and helped me to wtire the part for just downloading the data I needed for this project.
+I refer to this package as it gives a great look inside the API request and helped me to write the part for just downloading the data I needed for this project.
 I found it cumbersome to use the *entsoeR*, probably due to being newby solving the versions and platform conflicts.